Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Lore/Religious Orders/Paladins of the Eldritch Hunt/Ranks/Striker.md

 ### Promotion
 ???
 # Notes
-Each lieutenant is gifted a respective sword to demonstrate their place in the leadership, a literaly Sword of the Pack Leader
+Each lieutenant is gifted a respective sword to demonstrate their place in the leadership, a literally Sword of the Pack Leader
 ![[Sword of the Pack Leader.png]]